Tom Hugo

-Tom Hugo Hermansen (born 27 October 1979), better known as simply Tom Hugo, is a Norwegian singer, songwriter and musician.
+Tom Hugo Hermansen (born 29 October 1979 in Kristiansand), better known as simply Tom Hugo, is a Norwegian singer, songwriter and musician.
 He is currently living in Oslo.

 Career

 Recording artist

 In 2007, Hugo moved to Hamburg and started working with Káme Entertainment and All Access Entertainment.
 In 2009, I apologise EP was released on the indie-label BrilJant/Indigo.
 He released his debut-album Sundry Tales in Germany June 2012.
 The single "Open Up Your Eyes" released in summer 2011 peaked at #100 on German radio-charts.

 Sundry Tales was also released in Norway on HW Records/Musikkoperatørene, and peaked at 23rd place on the Norwegian charts.
 The single "Open Up Your Eyes" peaked at #20 on the Norwegian radio-charts, and follow-up single "Million Doors" was A-listed 12 weeks at Norway's largest radio-station (NRK P1).

 Hugo has played many live-shows in both his home-countries, including a support-tour for The Overtones and festivals like Palmesus 2012, Welt Astra Tag, Reeperbahn-festival and Quart 09.
 He has also played live on the TV shows ZDF MorgenMagazin and God Morgen Norge (TV2-Norway), and was in the prime-time TV show Beat for Beat in Norway on 23 September 2012.